Frixxie/weatherlogger/README.md

 weatherlogger -c </path/to/config.json> -i
 ```

-WIP: Creating graphs from stored data
+To plot the temperature trends of the csv logfile:

 ```sh
 weatherlogger -p
 ```
-Will plot the temperature of a location which locations will be configured later